Looking to use terracotta pots for your next plant? There a few things you need to know to use them the best way possible.

 Tip 3: Use a plastic saucer for under your pot.

 Because the saucer that you get with your pot is also made out of clay, there’s a good chance it will ruin your floor or wood table/dresser/etc. when you water it.
-Save your home and put something under neath your pot!
+Save your home and put a plastic saucer like these from Amazon underneath your pot!
 It doesn’t necessarily need to be plastic but something that will go in between your pot and carpet or wood.

 And that’s it!
 Super simple things that will make a huge difference the next time you use a terracotta pot.